Neuschwanstein (meteorite): Legal situation and whereabouts of the finds

 As Neuschwanstein I and II were found in Germany, the province of Bavaria claimed co-ownership of those fragments as treasure.
 This case finally came to a court agreement under which Bavaria purchased from the finders their part of Neuschwanstein I, and this fragment is now displayed in the Rieskrater Museum in Nördlingen.
 The finder share of Neuschwanstein II could not be acquired, however, due to lack of funds.
 Subsequently, this fragment was cut into numerous parts: the finders have sold their half as test samples to museums, institutions and private collections.
 The other half of Neuschwanstein II is owned by the Museum Reich der Kristalle; it is inaccessible to the public, but is available for research.

 The ownership of Neuschwanstein III was claimed by the Austrian municipality of Reutte in the Augsburg District Court.
 The German court dismissed the claim on 6 June 2007 and awarded all property rights to the finder.
 The mayor of Reutte appealed the case, and in January 2008, both parties agreed on a settlement, under which the finder paid compensation to the municipality but was allowed to keep the fragment.
-The price of Neuschwanstein III was estimated at about 200,000 to 300,000 euros.
+The price of Neuschwanstein III was estimated at 200,000 to 300,000 euros.